Ultimaker/Meta/general/generic_code_conventions.md

 We use [Doxygen](http://www.doxygen.org/) to generate documentation.

-Doxygen documentation should always be next to the declaration of the thing documented.
+Doxygen documentation should always be above the declaration of the thing documented.
+EpyText doxygen comments should used when working in Python.

+If a source file needs explanation in it's usage, it should be added in the headers.

 ### Examples
 #### Good examples